-After discussing about the market potential and different aspects very carefully before getting into this IGA (Income Generation Activity) and moreover an MoU will be signed between the Range Forest Officer of the Forest Department and SHG, for the procurement of good quality vemicompost generated by the SHG to utilize in the nursries.
-Gaytri SHG was formed in the year 2022 and has also been included under Project for Improvement of Himachal Pradesh Forest Ecosystems Management & Livelihoods (JICA Assisted), which fall under VFDS Gayatri Mata (Thandol).
-This SHG consists of 7 females.
+After discussing about the market potential and different aspects very carefully before getting into this IGA (Income Generation Activity) and moreover an MoU will be signed between the Range Forest Officer of the Forest Department and SHG, for the procurement of good quality vemicompost produced by the SHG to utilize in the nursries.
+Sai Ram SHG was formed in the year 2023 and has also been included under Project for Improvement of Himachal Pradesh Forest Ecosystems Management & Livelihoods (JICA Assisted), which fall under VFDS Gayatri Mata (Thandol).
+This SHG consists of 8 females.
 These females with the help of this project funding, training and assistance they will develop this skill and become professional.
-They will be able to sell vermi-compost in large scale and will become self independent and generate income.
-The detailed business plan of this SHG have been crafted according to its investment capacity, marketing & promotional strategy and the detailed action plan will be discussed hereunder:
+They will be able to sell vermi-compost in large scale and will become self dependent and generate income.
+The detailed business plan of this SHG have been crafted according to its investment capacity, marketing & promotional strategy and the detailed action plan will be discussed here in under: